Its-DP/CODSOFT_DATA-SCIENCE/README.md

 Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.
 In businesses that offer products or services, the role of a Data Scientist is crucial for predicting future sales.
-They utilization of machine learning techniques in Python to analyze and interpret data, allowing them to make informed decisions regarding advertising costs.
+The utilization of machine learning techniques in Python to analyze and interpret data, allowing them to make informed decisions regarding advertising costs.
 By leveraging these predictions, businesses can optimize their advertising strategies and maximize sales potential.
 The dataset typically used for this project contains information about items like TV, Radio, Newspaper and their respective Sales.

 Task 5: CREDIT CARD FRAUD DETECTION